LIMS and ELN what is the difference?

 Possible areas of application

-While a LIMS system often supports proof of correct processing in the regulated sector, ELN is an important part of research and development laboratories to ensure traceability and reproducibility of results.
+While a LIMS system often supports proof of correct processing in the regulated area, ELN is an important part of research and development laboratories to ensure traceability and reproducibility of results.
 In an ELN system, all steps leading to methods are documented and the results are recorded in a central location.

 Infrastructure